-A presupposition is simply an assumption which can be used conversationally to help guide someone to fulfil an outcome.
+A presupposition is simply an assumption that can be used conversationally in order to help guide someone to fulfil an outcome.

-Motivational interviewing has been shown to promote behaviour change in a wide range of healthcare settings (Rollnick 2010).
+Motivational interviewing has been shown to promote behavioural change in a wide range of healthcare settings (Rollnick 2010).

 Although initial support for MI came from practitioners working in the field of addictions, it's now recognised as an intervention that can be adapted and applied to a range of problem behaviours, having a 'common currency' among health professionals (Ashton 2011).

 Bunyan et al. (2017) suggest that learning the skills of motivational interviewing might be a useful way of helping nurses to improve their communication skills and think in detail about their interactions with patients.